battlecode/battlecode-scaffold-2017/README.md

 You should upload a zip or jar file containing your team's source code.

-Your player must use the package name `teamXXX` where XXX is your team number.
+First, your player must use the package name `teamXXX` where XXX is your team number.
+This means that the first line of every Java file should be in the format `package teamXXX;`.

-There are three ways to generate this zip or jar file:
+Next, there are four ways to generate the zip or jar file that yo ushould upload:

 1. You can build this jar automatically using the command `ant -Dteam=teamXXX jar`
 2. You can create a zip file of the `src/teamXXX` directory.